peter88213/aeon3obsidian/docs/template/README.md

 - Creates links to child items.
 - Inserts custom properties, if any.
 - Inserts tags, if any.
-- Inserts date/time (Gregorian date, "A.D." only) for the event-based pages.
+- Inserts date/time for the event-based pages.
 - Inserts duration (as set in Aeon) for the event-based pages.
 - The `__Index.md` file holds the table of contents on the top level.
 - The `__Narrative.md` file holds the table of contents of the narrative.